Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Methods

+Accordingly, $A_u(t)$ would be different for users in each group, for e.g. for a $u$ in LC group, $A_u(t=1)$ = 1, $A_u(t=2)$ = 2 while for EC group, $A_u(t=1)$=4, $A_u(t=2)$=5 and so on.
+An example of the linear cascade setting is shown in Fig~\ref{fig:linear_cascade}, where a participant receives social signals from its six neighbors - our influence decision $C$ uniformly cascades through the peers of the participant.

+At time step 13 (start of the second phase), a signaler $u$ selects a sub-optimal provider $C_u$, and over the next five time steps, the remaining peers adopt the same \textit{influence decision} one after another.
+Note that although we program only selected peers (bots) of a subject to administer $C_u$ over time, the subjects are able to view all their peers' decisions in their dashboard for all the last 6 time steps - the rest of the non-controlled peers at a time step show random technologies to the participant.
+Also, note that in all conditions, users can switch back to any choice in the next time step after having selected an option in the current time step.
+We consider the NM and UM groups as our baseline groups and LC, EC, DC groups as our treatments groups of interest.

-For both the hypotheses $H1$ and $H2$, the outcomes of interest are the decisions made by participants in the last six rounds, in the presence of social signals from peers.
+For both the hypotheses $H1$ and $H2$, the outcomes of interest are the decisions made by participants in the last six time steps, in the presence of social signals from peers.
 We explore whether decision-makers will be more likely to choose cyber-defense providers which are not the optimal choice when they have knowledge about the utilities and when they observe peers opting for choices which are not optimal.
-We note that people get feedback about their choice on the very next screen—and so choosing a technology during an intermediate timestep is more of a data-gathering exploration rather than their final choice.
-In order to allow for this initial bandwidth for exploration, we keep the first 12 timesteps (rounds) same for all subjects devoid of any interference This helps in overcoming bias related to an individual's own knowledge about the utilities in the second phase of the experiment when they are treated to social signals.
+We note that people get feedback about their choice on the very next screen—and so choosing a technology during an intermediate time step is more of a data-gathering exploration rather than their final choice.
+In order to allow for this initial bandwidth for exploration, we keep the first 12 time steps ( time steps) same for all subjects devoid of any interference This helps in overcoming bias related to an individual's own knowledge about the utilities in the second phase of the experiment when they are treated to social signals.